 Gary O’Toole is the Executive Vice President of Manufacturing Operations.
 He oversees all functions related to the plants and leads the teams printing, fulfilling and mailing our customers’ products.

 I started here in 2003 and came in as the plant manager at the South Plant.
-I managed the South Plant until two and a half years ago, when I was promoted to Executive Vice President of Manufacturing.
+I managed the South Plant until three and a half years ago, when I was promoted to Executive Vice President of Manufacturing.

 Prior to Walsworth, I’d been in printing since 1988, which is a date I had to look up. (laughs) I was looking for a job, and Bawden Printing wanted somebody who would be willing to work night shift and supervise a group of people.
 Bawden Printing was a family-owned company.
 They were starting up a third shift in the bindery, so they hired me as kind of a management trainee.
 I worked third shift in the bindery for about three years as a supervisor.